StevenWeir038/Scientia-Geographia-Quiz/README.md

 ```

 Further development implementations could be:
-- A leaderboard
+- A leaderboard (initially using JSON)
 - An option for the user to change the site color scheme.
 JS can easily do this by adding/removing classes on targeted elements.
+Color classes are present in the  css for this eventuality.
 - A facility to print a certificate
+- Quiz length could be modified.
+This would require a redraw of the `#score-tracker` element using template literals.
+The number of child elements would reflect the ``quizLength`` variable in the JS file.

 ## Header and Background
 ![desktop](docs/readme/header.png "Header")

 The site follows a simple one page design therefore an anchor tag isn't required on the [header](docs/readme/header.png "Header section").

-Also, no menus are needed as navigation is achieved using JS.
+No menus are needed as all navigation is handled by JS.

-An alpha value of 0.85 is used to help blend the heading into the [*background*](docs/readme/background.png "Background Image") image attached to the body.
+An alpha value of 0.85 is used to help blend the heading into the [background](docs/readme/background.png "Background Image") image set as a body property.
 An old fashioned globe implicitly tells the user the site is geography based.

 Note the use of Latin and two contrasting font styles, one modern and the other cursive.
-This is to convey that Geography is a modern science grounded in knowledge built up over millennia.
+This is to convey that Geography is a modern science grounded in classical knowledge.

 ## Footer
 ![footer](docs/readme/footer.png "Footer section")

-Late on in the project, a border radius was applied to the footer to give a rounded surface feel.
-An aesthetic to make the user feel they were looking over the horizon.

-The [*footer's*](docs/readme/footer.png "Footer section") purpose is to provide access to the developers Github repos and LinkedIn profile via the favicon links.
-These open in new tabs.
+The [footer's](docs/readme/footer.png "Footer section") provides access to the developer's Github repos and LinkedIn profile via the favicon links.
+These open in new tabs as per best practice.

-Their goal is to allow potential employers and other students to review or use the code to assist in their own projects.
+Their goal is to allow others use the code in their own projects and have a means of contact.

 ## Landing Section
 This section is a launch point for the user and is minimalist by design.
 The call to action button acts as a signpost to begin the quiz.